Hercules (franchise): Films

+Animated Films

 Hercules

-Hercules is a 1997 American animated musical comedy-fantasy film produced by Walt Disney Animation Studios and released by Walt Disney Pictures.
-The 35th Disney animated feature film, the film was directed by Ron Clements and John Musker.
+Hercules is a 1997 American animated action musical comedy-drama epic fantasy film produced by Walt Disney Animation Studios and released by Walt Disney Pictures.
+The film was directed by John Musker and Ron Clements.
 The film is based on the legendary Greek mythology hero Heracles (known in the film by his Roman name, Hercules), the son of Zeus, in Greek mythology.

 Hercules: Zero to Hero

 Hercules: Zero to Hero is a 1999 direct-to-video followup to Disney's 1997 animated feature Hercules.
 It was released on August 31, 1999, and serves as the pilot to Hercules: The Animated Series.
-It packages four episodes of the television series to make a single narrative.
+It packages four episodes of the television series to make a single narrative, which is considered part of the first two seasons.